Castiglion del Bosco: Geography

 Castiglion del Bosco extends across 2,000 hectares, most of which comprises dense woodland and a wildlife hunting reserve.
-A portion of the property is used to grow organic crops, including 62 hectares of Sangiovese vineyards.
+A portion of the property is used to grow organic crops.
 Castiglion del Bosco contains a winery that mainly produces Brunello di Montalcino, and is one of the founding members of the Consorzio del vino Brunello di Montalcino.
 Massimo and Chiara Ferragamo became the owners of Castiglion del Bosco in 2003.